Skip to Content

 The prognosis for children with metastatic STSs is poor,[1,2,3,4,5,6] and these children should receive combined treatment with chemotherapy, radiation therapy, and surgical resection of pulmonary metastases.
 In a prospective randomized trial, chemotherapy with vincristine, dactinomycin, doxorubicin, and cyclophosphamide, with or without dacarbazine, led to tumor responses in one-third of patients with unresectable or metastatic disease.
 The estimated 4-year survival rate, however, was poor, with fewer than one-third of children surviving.[6,7,8]

 Children with isolated pulmonary metastases should undergo a surgical procedure in an attempt to resect all gross disease.
 For patients with multiple or recurrent pulmonary metastases, additional surgical procedures can be performed if the morbidity is deemed acceptable.
-An alternative approach is focused radiation therapy (fractionated stereotactic radiation therapy), which has been successfully used in adults to sterilize lesions.
+In a retrospective review, patients with synovial sarcoma and pulmonary metastases for whom it was possible to completely resect all metatatic lung lesions had better survival than did patients for whom it was not possible to achieve complete resections.[Level of evidence: 3iiiA] An alternative approach is focused radiation therapy (fractionated stereotactic radiation therapy), which has been successfully used in adults to sterilize lesions.
 The estimated 5-year survival rate after thoracotomy for pulmonary metastasectomy has ranged from 10% to 58% in adult studies.
-Emerging data suggest a similar outcome following the use of focused radiation therapy in adults.
+Emerging data suggest a similar outcome after the administration of focused radiation therapy in adults.
 Formal segmentectomy, lobectomy, and mediastinal lymph node dissection are unnecessary.

 Treatment Options Under Clinical Evaluation

 The following agents are being studied for the treatment of certain metastatic STSs: